scarrera03/project-case-study-crm-migration/README.md

 This is a **fictitious case study** simulating the migration of a CRM system from Zoho to HubSpot for a mid-sized sales company.
 It was created as part of my Project Management portfolio to demonstrate planning, execution, and retrospective analysis in a real-world SaaS implementation context.

+As Project Manager, I led both the strategic and tactical aspects of the CRM migration project for ClientBridge Corp.
+Below is a breakdown of my contributions aligned with key project management practices:

 ---

 ## Project Overview